-We get many applications and inquiries each month here at Paramount Freight Systems from truck drivers who are interested in making the leap from company driver to owner operator.
+We get many applications and inquiries each month here at Paramount Freight Systems from truck drivers who are interested in making the leap from company driver to Owner Operator or Lease Purchaser.

 As one of the premier transportation companies in North America, PFS is always looking to talk to qualified drivers about possible job opportunities as our company continues to grow.
 But unfortunately, not all of them meet the qualifications.

-In an effort to help future applicants, we’ve compiled this list of six obstacles to becoming an owner operator.
+In an effort to help future applicants, we’ve compiled this list of six obstacles to becoming an Owner Operator or Lease Purchaser.
 Read our list and let us know what you think.

 A Driver Without A Truck

-To sign on as an owner operator, you’re going to need your own truck.
-Drivers must have a tandem axle or single axle day cab or sleeper tractor that is not more than 10 years old.
+To sign on as an Owner Operator or Lease Purchaser, you’re going to need your own truck.
+Drivers must have a tandem axle or sleeper tractor that is not more than 10 years old.
 If you don’t have one, we can help you lease one through our partners.

 Poor Driving Record

 We’re all about safety here at PFS.
-That is why one of our requirements to become an owner operator is to have had no preventable accidents within the last three years.
+That is why one of our requirements to become an Owner Operator or Lease Purchaser is to have had no preventable accidents within the last three years.
 So make sure you keep a clean driving record and watch out for speeding.

 Lack of Experience